preritaagarwal/ERA5_data_downloading/ERA5_Steps.md

 (For subset data choose ‘sub-region extraction’ option (alternatively refine your script to add geographical subset area to different grid resolution)

-**Step 5**: Using Jupyter notebook to download data: In the Jupyter notebook- Install CDS API client by typing
+**Step 5**: Using Jupyter notebook to download the data: In your Jupyter notebook- Install CDS API client by typing
 ```
 pip install cdsapi
 ```

-**Step 6**: Copy and paste the automated code generated and the data will be downloaded
+**Step 6**: Copy and paste the automated code generated in the next line and the data will be directly downloaded in your directory with prompting something like below

-**Note – Change the file name in code and add or delete other options.
+**Note – Change the file name in automated code and add or delete other options.
 Check all the options/variables are correct!**